 Data collected via our dashboard and API endpoint is stored in perpetuity on encrypted hard drives.
 This includes backups of our database.
-We retain data even when a subscriber cancels their account and unsubscribes from our service.
-All data, whether generated by the subscriber or the end user, is considered to be confidential, private, and proprietary.
+We retain data even when a client cancels their account and unsubscribes from our service.
+All data, whether generated by the client or the end user, is considered to be confidential, private, and proprietary.
 We do not share our data with third party services or anyone outside of the Rejoiner team.
 Internally, we use data for analytics purposes and improving the quality of our platform.

 Rejoiner does not store any payment processing information.
 All payment processing is handled by a third party entity Stripe.
 Stripe supports all industry standards around payment processing, including PCI.
 For information about security standards at Stripe, please click here.

 We are passionate about Debian and our servers all run the latest version of Debian.
 Security updates are applied when available by the Debian security team.
 SSL vulnerabilities are patched immediately when announced via CVE.
 Various security channels are monitored for any vulnerability that may affect our users.
 Access to our servers is restricted by firewall and SSH certificates.
 Updates and system configuration is managed by Puppet, a very popular configuration tool.

 All engineers, administrators, and third party contractors have unique credentials to access our systems.
 This includes login credentials to Rejoiner servers, network devices, third party applications, and the platform itself.
 Upon leaving the company, these accounts are removed, blocking any further access to the above systems.